Shippable/docs/sources/platform/management/subscription/node-pools.md

 added to the node pool when they're provisioned.
 For creating node pools containing On-demand nodes, no additional steps are required.

-* [BYON nodes](platform/runtime/nodes/#byon-nodes) need to be explicitly added to the node pools when creating them.
+* [BYON nodes](platform/runtime/nodes/#byon-nodes) need to be manually added to the node pools when creating them.
+Refer to the documentation on [BYON nodes](platform/runtime/nodes/#byon-nodes) for steps to add new nodes.

 ### Removing nodes
 * To remove [On-demand nodes](platform/runtime/nodes/#on-demand-nodes), simply